Roger Scruton: Farm purchase, second marriage

 Scruton rented an apartment in Albany; the rooms had previously been Alan Clark's servants' quarters.

 Scruton took a year's sabbatical from Birkbeck in 1990 and spent it working in Brno in the Czech Republic.
 That year he registered Central European Consulting, established to offer business advice in post-communist Central Europe.
 He sold his apartment in Notting Hill Gate, and when he returned to England, he rented a cottage in Stanton Fitzwarren, Swindon, from the Moonies, and an apartment in Albany on Piccadilly, London, from the Conservative MP Alan Clark (it had been Clark's servants' quarters).

 From 1992 to 1995, he lived in Boston, Massachusetts, teaching an elementary philosophy course and a graduate course on the philosophy of music for one semester a year, as professor of philosophy at Boston University.
 Two of his books grew out of these courses: Modern Philosophy: A Survey (1994) and The Aesthetics of Music (1997).
 In 1993 he bought Sundey Hill Farm (Note: Also spelled "Sunday Hill Farm".) in Brinkworth, Wiltshire—35 acres later increased to 100, and a 250-year-old farmhouse – where he lived after returning from the United States.
 He called it "Scrutopia".

-While in Boston, Scruton had flown back to England every weekend to indulge his passion for fox hunting, and it was during a meet of the Beaufort Hunt that he met Sophie Jeffreys, an architectural historian.
-They announced their engagement in The Times in September 1996 (Jeffreys was described as "the youngest daughter of the late Lord Jeffreys and of Annie-Lou Lady Jeffreys"), married later that year and set up home on Sunday Hill Farm.
+While in Boston, Scruton had flown back to England every weekend to indulge his passion for fox hunting, and it was during a meet of the Beaufort Hunt when he met Sophie Jeffreys, an architectural historian.
+They announced their engagement in The Times in September 1996 (Jeffreys was described as the youngest daughter of the late Lord Jeffreys and of Annie-Lou Lady Jeffreys), married later that year and set up home on Sunday Hill Farm.
 Their two children were born in 1998 and 2000.
 In 1999 they created Horsell's Farm Enterprises, a PR firm that included Japan Tobacco International and Somerfield as clients.
 Scruton and his publisher were sued for libel that year by the Pet Shop Boys for suggesting, in his book An Intelligent Person's Guide to Modern Culture (1998), that their songs were in large part the work of sound engineers; the group settled for undisclosed damages.